 In brief, the methodology used for the Aggregator followed these steps:

-- For the election of interest, sources of junk news were identified from a dataset of tweets from users in the location of interest (e.g. US, EU) relating to the 2018 midterms elections.
+- For the election of interest, sources of junk news were identified from a dataset of tweets from users in the location of interest (e.g. US, EU) relating to the election event.
 Links contained in those tweets were extracted.

 - A team of rigorously trained coders labelled these links (source websites) independently, based on a grounded typology that has been tested over several elections around the world in 2016-2018.

 - A source website was coded as junk news when it failed on 3 out of 5 of criteria of the typology.

-- While we had access to the public Facebook Graph API (until 4 September 2019), the following took place: For each junk news source website, the posts it uploaded on its public Facebook page are retrieved and displayed on the Junk News Aggregator every hour.
-The visual version and the Top 10 version display the most engaged-with posts of the last 24 hours, refreshing daily at 5pm ET.
+- While we had access to the public Facebook Graph API (until 4 September 2019), the following took place: For each junk news source website, the posts it uploaded on its public Facebook page are retrieved and displayed on the main Explorer every hour.
+The daily visual grid and the Top 10 list display the most engaged-with posts of the last 24 hours, refreshing daily at 5pm ET.
 Since 4 September 2019, the Aggregator can no longer collect further data from the Facebook API, so the Explorer tool shows posts from any requested interval during the data colletion period, while the Visual Grid and Top 10 List display the top posts from the whole data collection period.

-More details about the data collection, methodology, and how the aggregators work can be found in the sections on Data Collection and Methodology, About the Junk News Aggregator, and About the Top-10 Junk News Aggregator, below.
+More details about the data collection, methodology, and how the Aggregator tools work can be found in the sections on Data Collection and Methodology, About the Explorer, and About the Daily Top 10 List, below.

 About the Explorer